Students must construct a

 opinion the student presents.
 It must be

-The student's opinion/position does not have to be
+The student's opinion/position as to be clear and firm.

 Ways to make an introduction interesting include